UN believes hundreds were killed in Tanzania election protests

 Hassan was declared winner of last month’s election, garnering nearly 98% of the vote.
 Her two leading challengers had been disqualified from the race.

-The UN had previously said on October 31 that it had reports that at least 10 people were killed in three cities.
+The UN had said on October 31 it had reports that at least 10 people were killed in three cities.

-The UN Human Rights Office said in a statement it had been unable to independently verify casualty figures because of volatile security and an internet shutdown in the days after the election.
+The UN Human Rights Office said it had been unable to independently verify casualty figures because of volatile security and an internet shutdown in the days after the election.

 However, it said: “Information obtained by the UN Human Rights Office from different sources in Tanzania suggests hundreds of protesters and other people were killed and an unknown number injured or detained.”